iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 ## 👷 How do we solve it?

-Unlike traditional security, iExec protects your data throughout its entire lifecycle, during storage, transfer, and even while **being processed by applications.**
+Unlike traditional security solutions, iExec protects your data throughout its entire lifecycle, during storage, transfer, and even while **being processed by applications.**

 This is made possible thanks to